mvolkmann/blog/src/dart.md

 ## Creating and Running Programs

 Dart source files have a `.dart` file extension.
+It is recommended that their names be all lowercase with multiple words separated by underscores.

 The `main` function defines the starting point of a program.
 It is passed a `List` of command-line arguments.